 Mr. Singer will explain how it happened to Senator Stevens, and will describe the sustained defense efforts to find the truth.
 A short panel discussion will follow.

 Craig Singer concentrates his practice in three broad areas: professional liability, criminal defense, and appellate work.
+Craig has represented numerous lawyers and law firms, including some of the nation’s largest firms, in federal and state courts, government investigations, and arbitration proceedings in many jurisdictions around the country.
 In his criminal defense practice, Craig has also represented individuals and entities in criminal cases or investigations relating to various alleged offenses including mail and wire fraud, RICO, antitrust, environmental crimes and securities fraud.
 In his appellate practice, Craig has handled appeals for clients in significant civil and criminal matters in state and federal courts nationwide.